Notice: This page requires JavaScript to function properly.

 The function takes as arguments tuples with the transformer and the list of columns to which this transformer should be applied.

-For example, we can create a ColumnTransformer that applies the OrdinalEncoder only to the 'gender' column and the OneHotEncoder only to the 'education' column.
+For example, we can create a ColumnTransformer that applies the OrdinalEncoder only to the 'education' column and the OneHotEncoder only to the 'gender' column.

-For example, we will use an exams.csv file containing nominal columns ('gender', 'race/ethnicity', 'lunch', 'test preparation course').
-It also contains an ordinal column, 'parental level of education'.
+For example, consider the exams.csv file.
+It contains several nominal columns ('gender', 'race/ethnicity', 'lunch', 'test preparation course') and one ordinal column, 'parental level of education'.

 12345